 Balochs are among the Iranian ethnic groups generally occupy in the southeast and the eastern of Iran in Sistan and Baluchistan province, which is the second-largest province of the country.

 But formally the southern parts of this province form Balochistan.
 A vast portion of Balochistan has parted from Iran in Qajar time over the British colonialism.
 Thus the Iranian Baluchistan is stretched alongside the Makran Sear or Oman Sea which has got direct way toward free international waters.
-Balochistan has exceptional historical, mythical and natural backgrounds and 1000 years ago, Ferdowsi, the great poet of Iran mentioned Baloch clan in Shahnameh, named them as a part of the Persian army.
+Balochistan has exceptional historical, mythical and natural backgrounds and 1000 years ago, Ferdowsi, the great poet of Iran mentioned the Baloch clan in Shahnameh, named them as a part of the Persian army.

 Balochs are broadly inhabited in southern lands of Balochistan that calls Makran, then South Khorasan Province, Razavi Khorasan Province as well as some regions in Hormuzgan and Kerman Province.
 Also, a group of Balochs migrated to Golestan Province and Turkmen Sahra regions due to the hard drought several years ago.

 Balochs of Iran follow the Hanafi Sunni Islam.
-Balochi language is categorised in the western branch of Iranian languages that consists of two substations; the southern branch names Makourani, and the northern one calls Sar-Hadi.
+Balochi language is categorised in the western branch of Iranian languages that consists of two substations; the southern branch named Makourani, and the northern one calls Sar-Hadi.
 The prominent Baloch tribes are Rigi, Shah-Bakhsh and Shah Navazi.

 The first historical signs of Arabs' presence in Iran dates back to the 3rd century at the time of the Sassanian Empire.
 In a region between today Iraq, Saudi Arabia and Iran, lived an Arab clan named Lakhmi.
-Lakhmis were considered as the Iranian citizens, always have been a part of the Iranian army in The Roman-Persian wars.
-Ultimately, this barrier between Iran and the Arabian Peninsula broke, and the Persian Empire came to an end by the Muslim conquest of Persian.
+Lakhmis were considered Iranian citizens, always have been a part of the Iranian army in The Roman-Persian wars.
+Ultimately, this barrier between Iran and the Arabian Peninsula broke, and the Persian Empire came to an end by the Muslim conquest of the Persian.
 Like the other tribes, Arabs are an inseparable part of the tribal body of Iran.
 Today only a few groups of Arabs from Khamseh tribe follow the nomadic lifestyle in Iran and have seasonal migration in Fars Province.

 Arabs of Iran have three distribution in Iran: